 If you look for jobs in industries that show least growth – you will be more open to an aggressive recruitment strategy that tries to undermine your value in a struggling sector.

 When you see job adverts that don’t disclose the salary range you must be careful.
 Information is withheld from applicants as it strengthens the employers position during a wage negotiation.
+Economists call this ‘asymmetric information’ – meaning that information is one sided and advantages the firm.

 Market Related Salary